 Login to your DAP admin dashboard, visit Members=>Manage page.
 You'll find a "Welcome, [ADMIN NAME]" message at the top.

 Click on the [ADMIN NAME] hyperlink.
 It'll bring you to Edit Member page where you can find all the admin account details.
-Also you'll notice that the "Account Type" is set to "A (Admin)" for admin accounts:
+The "Account Type" is set to "A (Admin)" for admin accounts.
+You can update your DAP admin password on this page.

 Protect Exception.Log File